 - 1. Report to your case manager's office in person, at least once per week, and/or as directed by your case manager. - 2.
-Comply with SCRAM/SCRAMCAM requirements.
-(See page 12) - 3.
-Attend substance abuse counseling and/or group sessions as directed by your treatment provider. - 4.
-Submit to random urinalysis and/or breath/blood tests at least three times per week following SCRAM/SCRAMCAM, or as directed by your case manager and/or treatment provider.
-(See page 16 for the procedure) - 5.
-Attend Alcohol Treatment Court every two weeks, or as directed by your case manger. - 6.
-Attend at least three self-help support meetings per week and provide written verification, as directed by the case manager.
-(See page 18) - 7.
-Obtain a sponsor within 30 days.
-Contact your sponsor at least once per week and provide written verification, as directed by case manager. - 8.
-Attend one ATC/HHS Alumni meeting per month. - 9.
-Attend a Victim Impact Panel by the end of Phase III (if available). - 10.
+Comply with SCRAM CAM requirements (See page 18) - 3.
+Complete a treatment assessment or provide a discharge summary within two weeks of intake and comply with the recommendation. - 4.
+Attend at least two self-help meetings per week and provide written verification, as directed by the case manager, if not currently in treatment.
+(See page 31) - 5.
+Submit to random drug and alcohol testing following SCRAM CAM, or as directed by your case manager and/or treatment provider.
+(See page 23 for the procedure) - 6.
+Attend OWI Treatment Court weekly.
+You will be required to stay until the end of each court session! - 7.
+Attend one OTC Alumni meeting per month. - 8.
+Recalibrate IID monthly. - 9.
+Attend a Victim Impact Panel (if not previously attended). - 10.
 Comply with Drivers Safety Plan. - 11.
-Participant must stay current with financial obligations, including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan.
+Provide completed medication verification form.
+(See page26) - 12.
+Participant must stay current with financial obligations and be assessed a monthly program fee by the end of Phase II, including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan.

 I understand and agree to abide by all conditions and rules of the Phase I Contract.
 Any violation of these conditions may result in sanctions, incarceration, or expulsion from the program.
+In order to advance to Phase II, you must have 14 days of consecutive sober/clean time.

-I understand that I will be required to serve the minimum mandatory jail sentence of 45 days.
+I understand that I will be required to serve the minimum mandatory jail sentence.
 I may be eligible to serve this in the Waukesha County Jail or Huber Facility, or be placed on electronic monitoring or SCRAM, as determined by the Treatment Court Judge.